 Brisket the following day is best reheated in the microwave a small amount at a time.
 But it will be a bit drier and tougher than the first day, so bring back some life with a splash of water, apple juice, Texas Crutch jus, or barbecue sauce.
 The best method is in the microwave, second best is to heat it slowly in a pot with the lid on.

 Here's are some other ideas for leftover brisket:

-Bill Martin in Hawaii likes his leftovers chopped up in scrambled eggs and on top of a salad.
+- On scrambled eggs or salads.
+Bill Martin likes his leftovers chopped up in scrambled eggs and on top of a salad.